SaaS Expert

 Asana is the right choice for teams that run structured, repeatable workflows — onboarding processes, product launches, marketing campaigns, or anything with defined stages and cross-team handoffs.
 The task model is consistent and reliable: projects, sections, tasks, subtasks, and dependencies are all first-class concepts.
 Asana’s free plan is generous for up to 10 users and includes core task management, list and board views, and unlimited projects.

-The Premium plan ($10.99/user/month) adds the timeline view, reporting dashboards, and automation rules — the features that make Asana genuinely powerful for process-driven teams.
+Paid tiers add the timeline, reporting, and automation features that make Asana genuinely powerful for process-driven teams.
 It’s not the most visual tool, but it’s one of the most consistently adopted because the structure is predictable.

 4. Notion — Best for Knowledge-Heavy Teams